dreischer/cse-stats/README.md

 The backend is pretty much ready, but the UI is very much WIP - so not much to see there.

 # vissueliser
-## Info
-This app imports issue data from Github and provides an UI to analyse it.
+This app imports issue data from Github and provides an UI to analyse it:
 - Who (re-)opened the most issues?
 - What team does this person belong to?
 - What client has the most issues?